benjaminweymouth/Ethereum-StreamLit-Fintech-Finder-App/README.md

 ## Steps & Screenshots:

-Step 1: Install python3, streamlit, and all related dependencies.
+Step 1: Download the source code, Install python3, streamlit, and all related dependencies.

 Step 2: Run streamlit in the terminal: type `streamlit run fintech_finder.py`.
 Then open the app in the localhost with port as indicated in the screenshot: